7 times when you must see an eye doctor ASAP

 4. Different size pupils (pupil anisocoria)

 If your pupils are not the same size, you may have anisocoria.
-You can be born with this condition (which is benign) or it can develop later in life due to direct eye trauma or an underlying condition.
+You can be born with this condition (which is often benign) or it can develop later in life due to direct eye trauma or an underlying condition.

 Anisocoria can be a symptom of several maladies, including head trauma or other neurological causes such as a stroke or brain tumor.